alex-toy/lift_shift_VMSS/README.md

-Exercise: Lift and Shift Migration with Virtual Machine Scale Sets (VMSS) =
+Lift and Shift Migration with Virtual Machine Scale Sets (VMSS) =
 Create a Virtual Machine Scale using Cloud-init to bootstrap a hello world app.
-As we learned, creating custom images is the recommended path to deploy applications in VM scale set in a production environment.
-However, the purpose of this exercise is to have a hands-on experience with all the services required to create a Virtual Machine scale set.
+Creating custom images is the recommended path to deploy applications in VM scale set in a production environment.
+However, the purpose of this project is to have a hands-on experience with all the services required to create a Virtual Machine scale set.

+In order to execute the bellow instructions, you only need to run **commands\Configs\config.ps1**.
+All the resources will automatically be deployed for you.
+At the end, the IP address will be printed at the command line.

 1. Create a resource group with the following settings:
     - name: scaleset-xxx-rg (replace xxx with random numbers)